smirik/SmirikPropelAdminBundle/Resources/doc/generator.md

 ##### Actions

-On the last you can active standard actions: `create, edit, delete`.
+On the last you can activate standard actions: `create, edit, delete`.
 Create & Edit actions are based on Form/Type class created previously.

 ##### Final words